jara001/f1tenth-rules/rules_v3.md

 _Note: When using this track feature it can't prevent teams using single plane lidar from completing a lap._

+#### Banks

+The track contains banks, i.e., the track is elevated in the outer parts of turns.

+- In this section the track is not flat.
+- Competition rules must specify:
+    - _Bank?_

 ## Competition organization

 The competition is composed of: